Ijaymoira/alx-system_engineering-devops/0x01-shell_permissions/README.md

-group a user belongs to
+to change ownership of file